-- Applications that fall outside the technical parameters specified in Section I.B of the FOA. - Applications for proposed technologies that are not based on sound scientific principles (e.g., violates the laws of thermodynamics). - Applications for federal funding of construction or renovation costs.
+- Applications that fall outside the technical parameters specified in Section I.B of the FOA, including but not limited to studies seeking to assess or measure populations or distributions of marine species. - Applications for proposed technologies that are not based on sound scientific principles (e.g., violates the laws of thermodynamics).